What if it’s not your food — but your oxygen?

 An educational overview that explains what genomics is, what it can and can’t tell you, why interpretation matters, and how genomic information is meant to be used alongside labs and real-world context.

-Today, I share this work through courses, reports, and educational resources for women 45+ who want clarity about their biology and a more informed way to support health, energy, and long-term resilience.
+Today, I share genomics insights through courses and educational resources for women 45+ who want clearer insight into their genetics and practical ways to support energy, hormones, and long-term resilience.

 Reflections From Women Who Know My Work